 Council Tax Reduction - temporary absence from home

 There are special rules about being absent from Great Britain but still being eligible for a CTR.
+Read more about absence from Great Britain and getting a CTR.

-- intend to return home, and
+- intend to return home

 - are unlikely to be away for more than 13 weeks.